The Government and Mesothelioma Research

 While a cure would be the answer to many people’s prayers, it isn’t the main goal of a lot of mesothelioma research.
 This is a very difficult cancer to treat and cure.

-Much of the research is focused on smaller goals that together will add up to longer lives and less suffering for patients: earlier diagnosis, prevention, better treatments.
+Much of the research is focused on smaller goals that, together, will lead to longer lives and less suffering for patients: earlier diagnosis, prevention, and better treatments.

 Many researchers focus on managing mesothelioma better rather than curing it, but this doesn’t mean research will not find a cure one day.

 The search for better treatments for mesothelioma and better ways to diagnose it early involves many people and institutions.
-Through its organizations and its funding, the government has an essential part in this research.
+The government plays an essential part in this research through its organizations and funding.
 Without government funding, clinical trials, tissue banks, and grants, research would be slow, and advances that actually help people would be few and far between.